sroccaserra/learning-x64-assembly/README.md

 The `enter` and `leave` instruction do something equivalent.

-Always allocate multiples of 16 bytes to keep the stack alligned.
+Always allocate multiples of 16 bytes (this is two quadwords, or 128 bits) to keep the stack alligned.